Photo by Inkong Boutchalern

 1. Proactive evaluation and planning for security and privacy risks in digital enterprise projects.

-As companies add new technologies, customers, partners, devices, and data, there are ever more interdependencies and risks to address.
+As companies have been adding new technologies, customers, partners, devices, and data, there are ever more interdependencies and risks to address.
 That’s the baseline today.

-What’s different when it comes to Digital IQ is the level of proactivity required.
-Businesses need to consistently think about how their cybersecurity strategies can help build brand, competitive advantage, and shareholder value.
+What’s different when it comes to Digital IQ has been the level of proactivity required.
+Businesses needed to consistently think about how their cybersecurity strategies can help build brand, competitive advantage, and shareholder value.

 1. A single, multi-year digital enterprise roadmap that includes business capabilities and processes as well as digital and IT components.